What interests us the most when we put our site on the internet? How users will find it. We want it to be visible, but it is not our decision to make.

 There is one thing that is much harder to fake – an IP.

 Googlebot IP pattern is 66.249.***.***.
-You can verify it by searching for “Google” in user agent, see which IP is popular in the search results and then check its owner by whoisIP.
+You can verify it by searching for “Google” in User Agent, seeing which IP is popular in the search results, and checking its owner by whoisIP.

 How to pick the right range of data?